markh-de/KiVar/README.md

 > [!NOTE]
 > Again, to save horizontal space, the Aspect Identifier is moved to the dedicated `Var.Aspect` field (shown), for all involved components.

+##### Usage Tip: Assembly Variant Codes

+For each above example, one essential component was chosen to carry an Aspect Choice variation identifier code (in field `VarID`).
+These codes than then be used to form a PCB assembly variant code that is unique for each Configuration (i.e. combination of Aspect Choices).

+Even though PCB variants are not really supposed to change any property of the _bare_ PCB (i.e. copper, solder mask, ...), such variant configuration codes can be added to any documentation (or even silkscreen) layer.
+Refer to the [PCB 3D views below](#visible-changes) and to the [demo project](demo/) for a usage example.

 ### Rules Application